-You will still have symptoms of pneumonia after you leave the hospital:
+You will still have symptoms of pneumonia after you leave the hospital.

-- Your sleeping and eating may take up to a week to return to normal.
+- Sleeping and eating may take up to a week to return to normal.

 - Your energy level may take 2 weeks or more to return to normal.

 You will need to take time off work.
 For a while, you might not be able to do other things that you are used to doing.